hpc-unibe-ch/hpc-unibe-ch.github.io/docs/code-of-conduct.md

   from us or even worse by replying to mailing list email you received from us.
 The point here is that though it looks like an ordinary email, you actually are opening a new ticket in our ticket system (or reopening an old ticket if replying to an old email).
-  * State your Campus Account username when communicating with the administrators.
-This helps us to identify you on the cluster faster.
-  * Use your official UniBE email address for the communication with the cluster administrators, not any *@hotmail.com addresses or the like.

 ## Problem-Solving Process